 The bacteria-repelling, or antifouling property comes from the plastic itself.
 It feels slippery, so if bacteria cannot stick to a surface, they cannot grow and form a contaminating film.

 An Indian-American professor at the University of California, Davis, is leading a project to develop new packaging materials that could prevent food spoilage by cutting cross-contamination.

-Professor Nitin of UC Davis’ Departments of Food Science and Technology and of Biological and Agricultural Engineering, along with Professor Gang Sun, Textiles and Clothing, and Professor Glenn Young of Food Safety and Technology, are hoping to produce plastics that both repel bacteria and reduce food-spoilage microbes, according to a recent press release from the Center for Produce Safety (CPS).
+Professor Nitin of UC Davis’ Departments of Food Science and Technology and of Biological and Agricultural Engineering, along with Professor Gang Sun, Textiles and Clothing, and Professor Glenn Young of Food Safety and Technology, are hoping to produce plastics that both repel bacteria and reduce & prevent food spoilage microbes, according to a recent press release from the Center for Produce Safety (CPS).
 The CPS describes itself as “a collaborative partnership that leverages the combined expertise of industry, government and the scientific and academic communities to focus on providing research needed to continually enhance food safety.”

 Before embarking on the research, Nitin and his group met with representatives from the Center for Produce Safety as well as several other industry representatives, including some from the apple industry.
 “The input and feedback we’ve received from them has been very encouraging,” Nitin said.

 The first part of their research involves developing plastic liners for bins or totes that would have antimicrobial activity and that could be recharged periodically with a bleach solution.
 The plastic polymers used in the liners would be designed to bind the chlorine to the surface.